Emperor Shang of Han: Death

 In September 106, Emperor Shang died.
 The officials had by this time realized that his older brother, Prince Sheng, was not as ill as originally thought and therefore wanted to make him emperor.
 However, Empress Dowager Deng was concerned that Prince Sheng might bear a grudge at not being made emperor before his brother, and therefore insisted on making Emperor Shang's cousin, Prince Hu, emperor instead.

-Emperor Shang, having died as a toddler, was not given a separate tomb, as is customary for emperors.
+Emperor Shang, having died as a toddler, was not given a separate tomb, as was customary for emperors.
 Rather, in order to avoid unnecessary expenses, he was buried in the same tomb complex as his father Emperor He.

 Prince Hu ascended to the throne – with the posthumous name "Emperor An" – when Emperor Shang died in 106; however, Dowager Deng still remained as the regent for the teenager Emperor An.
 A decree by Empress Dowager Deng during this reign shed light on bureaucratic inefficiency.